Variyankunnath Kunjahammad Haji: Self-imposed exile

+Other background events

 Malabar Kudiyan Sangham

 M. P. Narayana Menon formed Malabar Kudiyan Sangham in 1920.
-M. P. Narayana Menon dissolved 'Kudiyan Sankadanivarana Sangham', a body he had formed to redress the grievances of kudiyans and whose activities were joined with those of the Congress, in the newly formed Malabar Kudiyan Sangham.
+M. P. Narayana Menon merged 'Kudiyan Sankadanivarana Sangham', a body he had formed to redress the grievances of kudiyans and whose activities were joined with those of the Congress, into the newly formed Malabar Kudiyan Sangham.
 Many branches were formed in different taluks.
 Because of these kudiyan movements, Mappilas and lower caste people became attracted to the Congress.

 Congress conference at Manjeri

-The fifth Malabar District Political Conference was held at Manjeri 28–29 April 1920.
+The fifth Malabar District Political conference was held at Manjeri 28–29 April 1920.
 The Manjeri Congress conference held 28–29 April 1920 was a huge victory for Mappilas, lower caste people and peasants.
 In this conference a motion supporting, non-violent non-cooperation in case the British government decides Khilafat question contrary to the Muslims' request and faith, was passed with a huge majority.
 Annie Basant had said though the British is wrong in the matter of Khilafat, non-cooperation is not right.
 The second motion supporting the Montagu–Chelmsford Reforms which Annie Basant presented got defeated through voting with a huge majority.
 Annie Basant walked out of the conference.
 Later, she resigned from the Congress.
 The third one was the most revolutionary.
 The third motion was for the relief of peasants and reform in law related to land.
 That too was passed with a great majority.
 It was the first day people saw the voice of the poor peasants get a victory in a Congress conference.